English

 By incorporating the redox properties of vanadium into the catalytic cycle, we have successfully developed environmentally friendly oxidative bromination and oxidative aromatization catalysts beyond enzymes(Figure 1.1)。That is, the catalytic conversion of a bromide ion to a brominium cation-like species using molecular oxygen.
 In addition, the combination of halide ions and Lewis acid allows for catalytic chlorination and iodization.

-By using the Lewis acidity and oxygen affinity of oxovanadium(V) complexes, we are developing a catalytic system for the direct amination of allyl alcohols (Figure 1.2).
+By using the Lewis acidity and oxophilicity of oxovanadium(V) complexes, we are developing a catalytic system for the direct amination of allyl alcohols (Figure 1.2).
 The only by-product is water, and this catalytic system is a clean catalyst system that reduces the generation of unwanted waste.

-A commercially available easy-to-handle NH4VO3 has been successfully used to develop a catalytic system for the synthesis of ureas from disilylamines by the catalytic utilization of carbon dioxide as a C1 building block under ambient pressure (Figure 1.5).
+A commercially available easy-to-handle NH4VO3 has been successfully used to develop a catalytic system for the synthesis of ureas from disilylamines by the catalytic activation of carbon dioxide as a C1 building block under ambient pressure (Figure 1.6).
 This is the first example of the catalytic synthesis of ureas from disilylamine and carbon dioxide under ambient pressure.
+Furthermore, by exploiting the difference in reactivity between disilylamines and amines, we have succeeded in catalytic synthesis of unsymmetrical ureas.

 Functional Design of Hybrid Molecular Systems Created by Biomolecules